miklevin/MikeAtEleven.com/index.md

 The purpose of today's video is to get down a bit of the purpose of this site.
-It's not just to force a self-lesson in commitment and consistency (which it is), but it's even more importantly to talk to future-Adi, my daughter.
+It's not just to force a self-lesson in commitment and consistency (which it is), but it's even more importantly to talk to future-Adi, my <s>daughter</s>
+child.

 {% include youtubePlayer.html id="2zeVobb2QBM" %}